Saints Row 2: Marketing

 Promotional contests throughout mid-2008 included "Pimp Your Crib" and "Summer of Bling".
 Another competition from THQ and WorthPlaying gave the winner a trip to a San Francisco Saints Row 2 multiplayer event and published their thoughts online.
 British fashion label Joystick Junkies ran a T-shirt design competition in September 2008, and the top entry was featured in the game's first downloadable content pack.
 Another round of "Summer of Bling" awarded the shirts as prizes.
 The "Trick Your Pack" tool launched in September let the player create their own game box art.
 There were also other promotions and give-aways.
-At conventions, Saints Row 2 appeared at the 2008 E3, THQ Gamer's Day, Comic Con, PAX, GameStop Expo, and Leipzig Games Conventions.
+At conventions, Saints Row 2 appeared at the 2008 E3, THQ Gamer's Day, San Diego Comic-Con, PAX, GameStop Expo, and Leipzig Games Conventions.
 The game also promoted itself in the Myspace Music Tour and November 2008, an Australian fundraiser for men's health.
 In November, THQ signed a deal with Massive Incorporated to include in-game advertisements on their Xbox 360 and PlayStation 3 products.
 In-game and online, players can also find movie posters throughout the city that promote upcoming releases.

+The game had a marketing budget of $9 million.